Bruce Kobayashi

 Biographical Sketch

-PROFESSOR OF LAW BRUCE H. KOBAYASHI'S background in economics makes him a vital part of the law and economics focus at George Mason.
-Since coming to George Mason in 1992, he has been a frequent contributor to economics and law and economics journals.
+Bruce H. Kobayashi is the Paige V. and Henry N. Butler Chair in Law and Economics at Antonin Scalia Law School, George Mason University.
+Professor Kobayashi's background in economics makes him a vital part of the law and economics focus at the Antonin Scalia Law School, George Mason University.
+Since coming to Scalia Law in 1992, he has been a frequent contributor to economics and law and economics journals.
 He previously served as a senior economist with the Federal Trade Commission, a senior research associate with the U.S. Sentencing Commission, and an economist with the U.S. Department of Justice.
+He recently served as the director of the FTC’s Bureau of Economics.

 He teaches Litigation and Dispute Resolution Theory, Quantitative Forensics, and Legal and Economic Theory of Intellectual Property.